 Federal Perkins Loan Borrowers Entrance/Exit Counseling Requirement

-When Federal Perkins Loan borrowers graduate or cease to be enrolled for at least the half-time requirement, they must complete an Exit Counseling test at Saint Mary's College.
-This Exit counseling can be done in person at the Business Office or by going to the Finance your Independence site noted above.
+When Federal Perkins Loan borrowers graduate or cease to be enrolled for at least the half-time requirement, they must complete an Exit Counseling session at Saint Mary's College.
+This Exit counseling can be done in person at the Business Office or by going to one of three sessions set up on-campus during the end of April and early May.
+Please contact the Federal Perkins Loan Coordinator in the Business Office for details.

 Undergraduate Additional Course Fee

-SMC students attending Study Abroad Programs and Non-SMC programs will be charged an additional course fee if attempted credits exceed 4.0 for the fall/spring semesters and 1.0 for Jan term.
-See the below "Study Abroad" section for additional information or contact the Center for International Programs at (925) 631-4352.
+SMC students attending Study Abroad Programs and Non-SMC programswill be charged an additional course fee if attempted credits exceed 5.0 for the fall/spring semesters and 1.0 for Jan term.
+See the below "Study Abroad" section for additional information or contact the Center for International Programs at (925) 631-4352 for full details.

 To ensure that all students have health insurance coverage, including basic sickness and accident insurance, the College has instituted a mandatory health insurance requirement for all full-time undergraduate students.
 Students are automatically enrolled in and billed for the College’s provided plan through Anthem Blue Cross.

-Every year, if you have comparable coverage, you must file a waiver with the Saint Mary's Student Health Plan by going to www.stmarys-ca.edu/health-wellness-center/insurance-waivers.
+Every year, if you have comparable coverage, you must file a waiver with Saint Mary's College by going to www.stmarys-ca.edu/health-wellness-center/insurance-waivers.
 Be sure to print your confirmation page for your records.
 Once you have completed the waiver, Saint Mary's will credit your account for the premium.
 This will occur in 5 business days.
-The waiver must be completed on or before SEPT.
-11, 2013.
+The waiver must be completed on or before SEPTEMBER 10, 2015.
 If you waive prior to receiving your opening eBill in early July, you will not see the charge on your bill at all!
-If you waive after you receive your opening eBill, the charge will be reversed up until September 11, 2013.
-No waivers will be accepted after September 11th.
+If you waive after you receive your opening eBill, the charge will be reversed up until September 10, 2015.
+No waivers will be accepted after September 10th.
+Students must meet certain criteria in order to waive the SMC insurance.

-PLEASE NOTE: The waiver opportunity will shut down at the end of the add/drop period, September 11, 2013.
-If you have NOT completed the waiver by September 11th, you will be insured for the FULL academic year with no other chance to waive.
+PLEASE NOTE: The waiver opportunity will shut down on September 10, 2015 .
+If you have NOT completed the waiver by September 10th, you will be insured for the FULL academic year with no other chance to waive.
 Once a student is enrolled, there are NO premium refunds.
-The cost of the annual medical insurance policy is $1,382 ($691 each term).
-The entire amount of $1,382 will be billed to your student account.
-A charge of $691 will be on your fall bill and a charge of $691 will be on your spring bill.
+The cost of the annual medical insurance policy is estimated at $2,004 ($1,002 each term).
+This charge is subject to change.
+The entire amount of $2,004 will be billed to your student account.
+A charge of $1,002 will be on your fall bill and a charge of $1,002 will be on your spring bill.
 No refunds will be made after the closure of the waiver process.
 If you withdraw, file a leave of absence, or cease attending classes without having waived the insurance by the deadline, the insurance coverage will continue to the end of the semester regardless of whether you are enrolled in classes and you will be liable for the insurance fee.

 ATTENTION: International students and U.S. citizens whose primary residence is abroad will NOT be able to waive the school insurance.
 Mandatory enrollment is required if your permanent address is abroad.
 Graduate and professional students are not eligible for the plan unless they are international students.
 All international students (graduate and/or undergraduate) and U.S. citizens whose primary residence is abroad are REQUIRED to enroll in the College sponsored plan and should visit the Center for International Programs for additional information.